blixxurd/card-game-go/README.md

 - Expand to other card games (e.g., Blackjack, Bridge)
 - Develop a full-fledged online multiplayer system
 - Create a CLI or GUI for interactive gameplay
+- Add comprehensive unit tests for all components